TritonDataCenter/rfd/rfd/0152/README.md

 network (e.g. admin IP), or determine if a given NIC is attached to a reserved network, and if so which one.

+(Note: RFD 117 will outline which networks will be internally reserved by the Triton infrastructure, for now the assumption is that these will include at a minimum 'admin', 'manta', and 'external')

-This will provide us with the ability to alter the mechanism for determining the NICs and IPs of various networks in a central location without requiring subsequent modifications to all affected triton and manta services, agents, and tools.
+This will provide us with the ability to alter the mechanism for determining the NICs and IPs of various networks in a central location without requiring subsequent modifications to all affected Triton and Manta services, agents, and tools.

-This module can later be extended to provide other unrelated triton and manta common functionality.
+This module can later be extended to provide other Triton and Manta common functionality unrelated to Rack Aware Networking.

 ## Assumptions and Configuration Considerations